This is day I don’t know, and I don’t care of

 my mother is being eaten alive by cancer.

-Maybe by the time her funeral rolls around
+Maybe by the time I go to her funeral

 I will be thin,